cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

 instance_groups:
   # Used to name the ExtendedStatefulSet or ExtendedJob
 - name: "api-az1"
-  # TODO: how do we use this in conjunction with node labels? (exact procedure)
+  # Support for AZs is implemented in the ExtendedStatefulSet
   azs: ["az1"]
   # Number of replicas for the StatefulSets in an ExtendedStatefulSet
   # If this instance group defines an ExtendedJob, this value must be 1.
 An error is thrown otherwise